“Gamer” – Nathan’s Movie Challenge, Week 21

 So Gamer starts off pretty badly.
 Bad CG.
 Shaky cam action that you can’t follow at all.
 Editing that makes you sick (both physically and aesthetically).
 It’s as if some studio executive decided Call of Duty players needed a movie made expressly for them, but also thought they were clever.

 Then the atrocious dialogue comes in.
 “Q” from Star Trek is in this.
 Dexter is in this.
 John Leguizamo is in this.
 Leonidas is in this.
 Zoe Bell is in this.
 Terry Crews is in this.
 None of them have any business being in this – unless the money was too good to pass up.
 It’s atrocious.
 One of the actors teabags another actor in this movie.
-It’s aimed squarely at spoiled 13-year-olds with bad parenting.
+My friend who creates Bubble Cash reviews and I both agree, it’s aimed squarely at spoiled 13-year-olds with bad parenting.

 I get what they’re trying to do.
 They’re trying to make a Starship Troopers.
 A tongue-firmly-in-cheek B-movie with a message and a satirical bedrock underneath it.

 It doesn’t succeed.
 Neveldine and Taylor are bad filmmakers.
 Maybe that’s why they haven’t been given a film to direct since 2012.